Twenty Twenty-Four

 August - USA and the Arctic

-August 21 finds me aboard Plancius approaching the east coast of Greenand on day 3 of voyage 4 of this Arctic season.
+August 21 finds me aboard Plancius approaching the east coast of Greenland on day 3 of voyage 4 of this Arctic season.
 The flights from Boston to Longyearbyen via Reykjavik and Oslo we mostly painless.
 I certainly enjoyed my break in the USA, but it was good to re-connect with some guides I had worked with in previous seasons.
 One of the remarkable aspects of working as a guide is the quick transformation from a bunch of individuals to a solid team.
 For example, I had previously worked with 3 of the 10 members of the team on voyage 3.
 There were many other links between and among them.
 Those connections and knowledge, plus a recognition of our own strengths and weaknesses, plus a real desire and willingness to work and learn/teach together, plus a genuine lack of ego, plus the shared interest and excitement of the visit to these wild places, all combine to continue to make being part of these teams one of the best parts of the job.
 The recently completed voyage was a circumnavigation of Svalbard with visits to some familiar places and some new ones.
 Again we had mostly good weather and really good luck with wildlife encounters, thus a truly memorable experience for all the guests was the result.
 Because I many visits were repeat visits, and I was driving for many excursions, and due to general lack of interest in the camera, there are fewer photos from this period.
 Another aspect of this work is that I do get a but jaded.
 Ho hum, another Polar Bear.
 It takes something special and unique to get me excited.
 Having said that, there is one of those exceptional moments on almost every day on the ship.
-On the last voyage I can think of the Blue Whale that we saw very close on the first evening, always amazing Alkefjellet, Kapp Waldberg and the canyon of Kittwakes, the Zodiac cruise in the pack ice at ~82 north, the large group of walruses at Parryora, the light getting better as the sun approaches the horizon, and so on.
+On the last voyage I can think of the Blue Whale that we saw very close on the first evening, always amazing Alkefjellet, Kapp Waldberg and the canyon of Kittiwakes, the Zodiac cruise in the pack ice at ~82 north, the large group of walruses at Parryora, the light getting better as the sun approaches the horizon, and so on.

 While writing this I have been interrupted many times as today has turned into the day of the swimming bear.
 We have seen 10 Polar Bears.
 All of them have started swimming if we able to make a close approach (due to hunting maybe?) and 3 of these have swam closer to check us out.
 Remarkable.